bexv/jubilant-octo-waddle/README.md

 # jubilant-octo-waddle
-This repository is for collecting important life skills.
+This repository is for collecting important information.
+Commit.

 ## The First Ideal
 **1.** Life before death.